cbennington852/Web-Resume/AviaryStory.md

 ## Tall Man with bagel
 Around 9:30pm (1.5 hrs after arrival) a grey tall man will arrive on campus, wearing a blanket.
 He is teleporting in, so he will simply appear near the entrance of the building, and walk inside.
 Maybe the agents catch him walking back from the office, maybe they don't.
 He has a bagel.

 If spotted he will mind control the birds, signalling them to attack the agents.
-If not spotted, he will retrive the items from the nest, and give the birds a bagel.
+If not spotted, he will retrieve the items from the nest, and give the birds a bagel.

 Stats:
-* HP: 5
+* HP: 3/5
 * phantom punch ..
 60% 1d6
 * mind control ... agents rolls POW

+21/30

+2/10

+5/10